gerslovaz/diegr/README.md

 <img src="./man/figures/README-boxplot.png" width="100%" />

-Note: The README format does not allow the inclusion of plotly interactive elements, only the static preview of the result is shown.
+Note: The README format does not allow the inclusion of `plotly` interactive elements, only the static preview of the result is shown.
-(here add a link on Github Pages for complete graph)

 #### Topographic map